scalafx/scalafx.github.io/docs/faq_Using_unwrapped_JavaFX_components.md

 Here is another example.
-This one is using `Dialog` from ColorolFX.
-Notice that `parentStage` passed as an argument to ColorolFX method owner is a ScalaFX control (remember `import scalafx.Includes._`):
+This one is using `Dialog` from ControlsFX.
+Notice that `parentStage` passed as an argument to ControlsFX method owner is a ScalaFX control (remember `import scalafx.Includes._`):

 {% highlight scala %}
 import org.controlsfx.dialog.Dialogs
 import scalafx.Includes._
 import scalafx.stage.Stage

   val parentStage : Stage = ...
   ...